Lukas-Orion/NOrbit/README.md

 add a if __name__ == __main__ \
 typing for checking the input type \
+PyPi \
 Edit and test Example Notebook

 Edit the README